MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botany/distribution.md

 In Africa, yarrow is native to Algeria, Libya, Morocco, and Tunisia.
 Its presence in these North African countries underscores its ability to survive in arid and semi-arid environments.

-The following table gives a detailed list of continents and states where Achillea millefolium is native.
+The following table gives a detailed list of continents and states where Achillea millefolium is native, according to the United States Department of Agriculture (USDA) and other governative resources around the world.

 |Continent|States|
 |---|---|